dcendents/LegendaryDividers/README.md

 Ensure Python 3.6 is installed and added to the system PATH.

-Then run `virtualenv .env && source .env/bin/activate && pip install -r requirements.txt` and all the required packages will install.
+Then run `python3 -m venv .env && source .env/bin/activate && pip install -r requirements.txt` and all the required packages will install.

 ## Use